aimat-lab/ML4pXRDs/README.md

 ## Loading statistics of the ICSD
-In order to be able to generate synthetic crystals, some general statistics (e.g. about the occupation of the wyckoff positions for each space group) need to be extracted from the ICSD.
+In order to be able to generate synthetic crystals, some general statistics (e.g., about the occupation of the Wyckoff positions for each space group) need to be extracted from the ICSD.
 If you only want to generate synthetic crystals (and simulate pXRDs based on them) without running your own training experiments, you can use the statistical data provided by us in